 “What’choo talkin’ ‘bout Willis?”

-Gary Coleman’s line was first said back in 1978.
-Since then it has been repeated, parodied, and celebrated countless times, across a range of movies, TV shows, and general water cooler conversations.
+Gary Coleman’s catchphrase was first uttered in 1978, and since then it has been repeated, parodied, and celebrated across a range of movies, TV shows, and general water cooler conversations.
 Even if you weren't a Diff'rent Strokes fan, you've probably heard this line.

 “How you doin’?”